 We have incurred operating losses since our inception and expect to incur net losses and negative cash flow for the foreseeable future.

-We incurred net losses of approximately \$3.3 million and approximately \$3.7 million for the years ended December 31, 2002 and 2001, respectively.
-As of December 31, 2002 and December 31, 2001, our accumulated deficit was approximately \$29.5 million and approximately \$26.2 million, respectively.
-We expect to continue to incur significant operating expenditures.
-However we do not foresee significant capital expenditures in the near future, other than as discussed herein.
-We will need to generate significant revenues to achieve and maintain profitability.
+We incurred a net loss of \$7.8 million for the year ended December 31, 2000, \$3.7 million for the year ended December 31, 2001 and \$2.3 million for the nine months ended September 31, 2002.
+As of September 30, 2002 and September 30, 2001, our accumulated deficit was \$28.5 million and \$24.9 million, respectively.
+We expect to continue to incur significant operating and capital expenditures and, as a result, we will need to generate significant revenues to achieve and maintain profitability.

 We cannot guarantee that we will achieve sufficient revenues for profitability.
 Even if we do achieve profitability, we cannot guarantee that we can sustain or increase profitability on a quarterly or annual basis in the future.
-If revenues grow slower than we anticipate, or if operating expenses exceed our expectations or cannot be adjusted accordingly, then our business, results of operations and financial condition will be materially and adversely affected.
+If revenues grow slower than we anticipate, or if operating expenses exceed our expectations or cannot be adjusted accordingly, our business, results of operations and financial condition will be materially and adversely affected.
 Because our strategy includes acquisitions of other businesses, acquisition expenses and any cash used to make these acquisitions will reduce our available cash.